info@rubertpartners.com |

 - English-language proceedings

-These features make DIFC Wills particularly attractive for international families and investors.
+These features are particularly valuable for international families with diverse asset portfolios and legal exposure.

 Limitations to Consider